-- Biodiversity - Increased migration of spotted seal away from the Bohai Sea and YSLME - Need to expand marine protected areas to protect threatened and endangered transboundary species
+- o Increased migration of spotted seal away from the Bohai Sea and YSLME - o Need to expand marine protected areas to protect threatened and endangered transboundary species with conservation gaps

 The data and insights collected in the updated TDA will be directly applied to the process of updating the YSLME SAP.
-Targets and management actions will be reviewed based on the material gathered in Section 5 (Priority Problems and Root Causes) of this document and the CCA.
+Targets and management actions will be reviewed based on the material gathered in Section 3 (Primary Problems and Root Causes) of this document and the CCA.